mistricky/awesome-static/README.md

 Some new features compared to koa-static.

-- Set the route map to static file directory
+- :monkey:Set the route map to static file directory
-- More than `GET` and `HEAD`
+- :sunny:More than `GET` and `HEAD`
 - :coffee:Develop with Typescript

 ## Installation